adevinta/zoe/docs/advanced/avro.md

 The command above would do the following :

-- It fetches the avro schema registered under the subject name `long-topic-name-com.adevinta.schemas.v1.Example` in the schema registry instance pointed at by the `registry` property in the configuration.
+- It fetches the Avro schema registered under the subject name `long-topic-name-com.adevinta.schemas.v1.Example` in the schema registry instance pointed at by the `registry` property in the configuration.
-- It uses the schema to transform the json data in `data.json` into avro `GenericRecord` instances.
+- It uses the schema to transform the json data in `data.json` into Avro `GenericRecord` instances.
 - Writes the generic records into `long-name-topic` (aliased by `my-topic`).

 ## Interacting with the registry

 You can also interact with the schema registry using the `zoe schemas` command.
 Here is a non exhaustive list  of what you can do :

-- List avro schemas registered into the registry
+- List avro schemas registered into the registry.
-- Describe a specific Avro schema
+- Describe a specific Avro schema.
-- Deploy an avro schema into the registry from an `.avsc` or `.avdl` file.
+- Deploy an Avro schema into the registry from an `.avsc` or `.avdl` file.
+- Delete a specific Avro schema or subject from the registry.

 ## Where to go from here

-- There is a hands on tutorial on using zoe with avro at : [guides/avro](https://github.com/adevinta/zoe/tree/master/docs/guides/avro).
+- There is a hands on tutorial on using zoe with Avro at : [guides/avro](https://github.com/adevinta/zoe/tree/master/docs/guides/avro).
 - Learn more about interacting with the registry with : `zoe schemas --help`